kkemple/scienceandmathematics.com/src/content/posts/innovation-cycles-and-civilizational-renormalization.md

 where $\rho^* = 3.29$ is [prime resonance constant](/golden-ratio-and-prime-resonance-in-quantum-transport).
 At critical threshold $\eta_c = 1/\rho^* \approx 0.304$, overhead diverges.
 Systems cannot sustain 30% coordination costs—collapse or transformation becomes inevitable.

-Breakthrough represents phase transition to new organizational state.
+Breakthrough represents a phase transition to a new organizational state.
 Not incremental improvement but fundamental restructuring.
-Agricultural revolution restructured hunter-gatherer organization.
-Industrial revolution restructured agrarian organization.
+The agricultural revolution restructured hunter-gatherer organization.
+The industrial revolution restructured agrarian organization.
 Each transition involved new energy sources, communication modes, social structures, and cognitive frameworks.
-The breakthrough relaxes constraints at higher level, initiating next cycle.
+The breakthrough relaxes constraints at a higher level, initiating the next cycle.

 ## Mathematical Formalization

-The innovation cycle admits precise representation through organizational overhead dynamics.
-Define exploitation parameter $\epsilon(t)$ measuring how thoroughly possibility space fills, ranging from 0 (discovery) to 1 (complete saturation).
+The innovation cycle admits a precise representation through organizational overhead dynamics.
+Define the exploitation parameter $\epsilon(t)$ measuring how thoroughly the possibility space fills, ranging from 0 (discovery) to 1 (complete saturation).

 The overhead evolution follows: